JimakosOSX/JimakosOSX/README.md

-- 👋 Hi, I’m @JimakosOSX / Dimitris,
+- 👋 Hi, I’m Dimitris,
 - 👀 I’m interested in learning new technologies.
 Currently mainly working with Ansible and Terraform
 - 🌱 I’m currently learning Ruby on my free time
 - 💞️ I’m looking to collaborate on Linux-related projects!